Alexandroupolis: Swimming

 In June 2013 was inaugurated the new Municipal Swimming Pool of Alexandroupolis "Dimosthenis Michalentzakis", which is the most modern swimming pool in Greece in terms of technical equipment and one of the most modern in Europe.

-In this place have been hosted major international events, such as the international synchronized swimming meeting Hellas Beetles Fina Artistic Swimming World Series, in April 2019.
-It is the headquarters of the swimming clubs: OFTHA and NOA, but also of the polo team of Ethnikos Alexandroupolis.
-The OFTHA team has held the first place in Thrace for several years and is one of the top clubs in Greece, while many of its athletes have achieved distinctions in national championships.
+In this swimming pool have been hosted major international events, such as the Division 1 of 2026 FINA Men's Water Polo World Cup in April 2026, the Division 1 of 2025 FINA Women's Water Polo World Cup in January 2025 and the international synchronized swimming meeting Fina Artistic Swimming World Series - Hellas Beetles, in April 2019.

+It is the headquarters of the swimming clubs: OFTHA and NOA, but also of Ethnikos Alexandroupolis, water polo team.
+OFTHA has held the first place in Thrace for several years and is one of the top clubs in Greece, while many of the club's athletes have achieved distinctions in national championships.

 Also, 3 disabled swimmers from Alexandroupolis are members of the National Team and represent Greece at the World Para Swimming Championships and Paralympic Games: Dimosthenis Michalentzakis (Gold Paralympic Medal in 2016 at 100 m. butterfly S9), Dimitrios Karypidis (4th Paralympian in 2021 at 100 m. backstroke S1) and Alexandros Lergios (first participation at the Paralympic Games of Tokyo, 2021).

 Track

-The track team of Ethnikos Alexandroupolis also has a great tradition as has been in the first 10 teams of the Greek track championship ranking 4 times in men (1953, 1955, 1956, 1958), best place the 4th (1956), and in women (1959, 1989, 1990, 1991), best place also the 4th (1959).
+The track team of Ethnikos Alexandroupolis also had a tradition as being in the first 10 teams of the Greek track championship ranking 4 times in men (1953, 1955, 1956, 1958), best place the 4th (1956), and in women (1959, 1989, 1990, 1991), best place also the 4th (1959).
 It has featured great athletes such as: Hrysopigi Devetzi, Dimosthenis Magginas and Fotis Kosmas.
 Many athletes of the team have won Panhellenic and Balkan medals in development categories.